0x10c/Challenge-303/README.md

   - 114 - Create LinkedList, add some elements and print them.
   - 115 - Create LinkedList, iterate all elements of array list and print them.
   - 116 - Reverse LinkedList.
+  - 117 - Add element to the LinkedList on the first, last and some random position.
+  - 118 - Get first, last and some random element from LinkedList.
+  - 119 - Display positions and elements from LinkedList.
+  - 120 - Remove first, last and random value from LinkedList.
+  - 121 -
+  - 122 -
+  - 123 -
+  - 124 -
+  - 125 -
+  - 126 -
+  - 127 -
+  - 128 -
+  - 129 -

 [decimal]: <https://en.wikipedia.org/wiki/Decimal>
 [binary]: <https://en.wikipedia.org/wiki/Binary_number>
 [octal]: <https://en.wikipedia.org/wiki/Octal>